smi11/eansi-lua/README.md

 ### 1.2

-- replaced parameter str for rawpaint, paint, nopaint and __call method for ...
+- replaced argument for rawpaint, paint, nopaint and __call method to be ... vararg
+- minor code improvements

 ### 1.1

 - renamed from colors to eansi